craigbuckler/staticsearch/README.md

-# staticsearch
+# StaticSearch

-Static site search engine
+A simple search engine for static sites where no server-side functionality is available.

+TODO: client-side code